yiwu3microsoft/nunchaku/comfyui/README.md

    python main.py
    ```

-4. **Select the SVDQuant Workflow**: Choose one of the SVDQuant workflows (`flux.1-dev-svdquant.json` or `flux.1-schnell-svdquant.json`) to get started.
+4. **Select the SVDQuant Workflow**: Choose one of the SVDQuant workflows (`flux.1-dev-svdquant.json`, `flux.1-schnell-svdquant.json`, `flux.1-depth-svdquant.json`, `flux.1-canny-svdquant.json` or `flux.1-fill-svdquant.json`) to get started.
+For the flux.1 fill workflow, you can use the built-in MaskEditor tool to add mask on top of an image.

 ## SVDQuant Nodes

 * **SVDQuant Flux DiT Loader**: A node for loading the FLUX diffusion model.

   * `model_path`: Specifies the model location.
-If set to `mit-han-lab/svdq-int4-flux.1-schnell` or `mit-han-lab/svdq-int4-flux.1-dev`, the model will be automatically downloaded from our Hugging Face repository.
-Alternatively, you can manually download the model directory by running the following command:
+If set to `mit-han-lab/svdq-int4-flux.1-schnell`, `mit-han-lab/svdq-int4-flux.1-dev`, `mit-han-lab/svdq-int4-flux.1-canny-dev`, `mit-han-lab/svdq-int4-flux.1-fill-dev` or `mit-han-lab/svdq-int4-flux.1-depth-dev`, the model will be automatically downloaded from our Hugging Face repository.
+Alternatively, you can manually download the model directory by running the following command example:

     ```shell
     huggingface-cli download mit-han-lab/svdq-int4-flux.1-dev --local-dir models/diffusion_models/svdq-int4-flux.1-dev